 Notably, a carbonaceous chondrite clast first identified in a Zag sample by O. Richard Norton has a mineralogy and an O-isotopic composition consistent with the CI chondrite group, although it plots along an extension of the CI group with a high Δ17O of +1.41 to +1.49 (Zolensky et al., 2003; Zolensky et al., 2016).
 This fine-grained CI-like clast is primarily composed of phyllosilicates, magnetite, and pyrrhotite, but is notable in that it contains 10µm-sized Na,KCl crystals as well as zoned carbonates (Zolensky et al., 2015).
 These carbonates are composed of Ca-carbonate overlying Mn-rich cores, and are surrounded by thin NaMg-rich rims.
 The association of these alkalis with the CI-like clast in the Zag meteorite suggests a likely source for the Zag (and Monahans) halite (Zolensky et al., 2015).
 Mineralogically similar CI-like clasts have been identified in the H56 Tsukuba and the H45 Carancas meteorites, but to date no halite has been observed (Zolensky et al., 2016).
 It has been posited that the halide salts were not formed in situ, but rather was incorporated along with the clastic matrix under low temperature conditions from other regions on the H chondrite parent body (Zolensky et al., 2000; Bridges et al., 2004).

 Specimen acquired from R.A.
 Langheinrich Meteorites

 The formation of halite on its original parent body might have occurred through aqueous alteration processes, initiated by aqueous fluid production through the dehydration of existing phyllosilicates in impact-heating events.
-Unlike the sylvite-containing halite crystals found in Monahans (1998), the high purity of the NaCl brine in Zag suggests an origin through the evaporation and concentration of asteroidal impact-accumulated ices at a depth of a few km.
+Unlike the sylvite-containing halite crystals found in Monahans (1998), the high purity of the NaCl brine in Zag could indicate an origin through the evaporation and concentration of asteroidal impact-accumulated ices at a depth of a few km.
 As the halide brine became supersaturated, precipitation of halite occurred along with trapping of fluid inclusions at temperatures of <70°C; secondary fluid inclusions were trapped along fractures (Busfield et al., 2004).
 Subsequent impact gardening mixed the halite, H56 clasts, and H34 matrix material, and these components were emplaced together near the surface.

 An alternative scenario for the production of halite was proposed by Jones et al. (2011).
 They suggest that increased heating at depth (i.e., involving the petrologic type 6 horizon) caused degassing and the production of a halogen-rich, water-poor fluid.
 Next, this fluid reacted with merrillite to form F,Cl-bearing apatite, which ultimately led to the consolidation of F in apatite and the enrichment of Cl in the fluid.
 As the Cl-rich fluid ascended into the horizon consisting of petrologic type 4 material, it infiltrated merrillite, forming Cl-rich apatite which was subsequently enriched in Na.
 Thereafter, the fluid precipitated halite at the H4 horizon.
 The halite was formed after the silicates underwent thermal metamorphism but before brecciation of the matrix in the outer regolith 4.25 b.y. ago.